10 examples of stellar digital magazines

 The bright future of digital magazines

 So what are the alternatives?
 Some digital publishers have experimented with building their own magazine apps.
-A purpose-built app gives you more control over the design, plus lots of audience data (although that could be about to change).
+A purpose-built app gives you more control over the design, plus lots of audience data (although that changed in 2021).

 On the other hand, a magazine app takes a lot of developer time and money to build.
 For many marketing teams — especially in the non-profit, government or education sectors — that’s just not feasible.